Cameron.

 Happily ever after?

 He sounds gritty.
-“I’m just saying that you don’t see blokes like them in porn.
-In love.
-Having normal lives.
-Families.
+“I’m just saying that you don’t see blokes like them falling for each other.
+Having normal lives and families.
 But here…”

 “Normal?”

 “Not really but kinda?
 I will literally kill you if you ever tell him.
 It wasn’t anything real.
-I always liked him when I used to visit for holidays when I was younger and he’d take me everywhere I wanted.
+I always liked him when I used to visit them for holidays when I was younger and he’d take me everywhere I wanted.
 Would sit for me if I wanted to practice drawing.
 Do it for hours without complaining.
 Did stupid shit like making me walk on the inside of the pavement so he was closer to the traffic even when I was old enough to take care of myself.
-I didn’t know until he left and…”
+Then he left and…”

 “And?”